Axion: Direct conversion in a magnetic field

 Other experiments of this type include DMRadio, HAYSTAC, CULTASK, and ORGAN.
-HAYSTAC recently completed the first scanning run of a haloscope above 20 µeV.
+HAYSTAC completed the first scanning run of a haloscope above 20 μeV in the late 2010s.

+Another type of direct conversion experiments are the helioscopes where the magnet is pointed at the Sun.
+Axions produced in the Sun would have an energy range of 1–10 keV and can therefore be converted into X-rays of the same energy in the magnet.
+The current state-of-the-art experiment is the CERN Axion Solar Telescope (CAST) which reached the axion-photon coupling limit of 5.8e-11 GeV^{−1} at 95% CL (for $m_a$ ≲ 0.02  eV) in 2024.
+The next-generation helioscope is the International AXion Observatory (IAXO), which is currently in development.

 Polarized light in a magnetic field

 The Italian PVLAS experiment searches for polarization changes of light propagating in a magnetic field.
 The concept was first put forward in 1986 by Luciano Maiani, Roberto Petronzio and Emilio Zavattini.
 A rotation claim in 2006 was excluded by an upgraded setup.
 An optimized search began in 2014.

 Light shining through walls

 Another technique is so called "light shining through walls", where light passes through an intense magnetic field to convert photons into axions, which then pass through metal and are reconstituted as photons by another magnetic field on the other side of the barrier.
 Experiments by BFRS and a team led by Rizzo ruled out an axion cause.
 GammeV saw no events, reported in a 2008 Physics Review Letter.
-ALPS I conducted similar runs, setting new constraints in 2010; ALPS II is currently being built in 2022.
-OSQAR found no signal, limiting coupling and will continue.
+ALPS I conducted similar runs, setting new constraints in 2010; ALPS II began collecting data in May 2023.
+OSQAR found no signal, limiting coupling, and will continue.